mfkiwl/openCologne-PCIE/README.md

 - enablement of hardware acceleration for AI, video, and general DSP compute workloads
 - bolting our PCIE EP to [ztachip](https://github.com/ztachip/ztachip), to then look into acceleration of the PC host Python
-> This borrows from Xilinx PYNQ framework and Alveo platform, where programmable [DPUs](https://www.amd.com/en/products/adaptive-socs-and-fpgas/intellectual-property/dpu.html) are used for quick mapping of algorithms into acceleration hardware, avoiding the time-consuming process of RTL design and validation.
-Such a combination would then make for the first-ever opensource "DPU" co-processor, and would also work hand-in-hand with M.2 card variant.
-After all, the M.2 NiteFury and SQRL Acorn CLE 215+ M.2 cards were made for acceleration of crypto mining
+> This borrows from Xilinx PYNQ framework and Alveo platform, where programmable [DPUs](https://www.amd.com/en/products/adaptive-socs-and-fpgas/intellectual-property/dpu.html) are used for rapid mapping of algorithms into acceleration hardware, avoiding the time-consuming process of RTL design and validation.
+Such a combination would then make for the first-ever opensource "DPU" co-processor, and would also work hand-in-hand with our two cards.
+After all, NiteFury and SQRL Acorn CLE 215+ M.2 cards were made for acceleration of crypto mining
 - possibly also tackling the SerDes HM building brick.